 - Non-probationary status is lost after two consecutive years of ineffective ratings

 All Colorado districts and BOCES must implement an evaluation system that aligns with the teacher and principal Quality Standards and the State Board Rules by July 2013.

 To support S.B.
-10-191 implementation, CDE is developed the State Model Evaluation System that meets the defined requirements and provides an option for districts to use.
+10-191 implementation, CDE has developed the State Model Evaluation System that meets the defined requirements and provides an option for districts to use.